Promoting tranformative educational experiences through undergraduate research

 What is undergraduate research?

-The Council on Undergraduate Research also endorses the scholarship of Drs.
-Jeffrey M. Osborn and Kerry K. Karukstis.
-According to these authors, four common threads must run through every undergraduate research activity on any campus:
+CCRF joins the Council on Undergraduate Research in their endorsement of scholarship by Drs.
+Jeffrey M. Osborn and Kerry K. Karukstis who argue that four common threads must run through every undergraduate research activity on any campus:

 - Mentorship.
 A serious, collaborative interaction between the faculty mentor and student, in which the student is intellectually engaged in the scholarly problem or project